“Why are we running?” – Chris, to Sara, during this shoot.

 1) there’s never anyone there except the fishermen.
 Great for shy couples or anyone that doesn’t want to feel like they’re performing on their shoot!

 2) related note: when shooting in deserted places, the session will flow much more organically.
 No stopping and starting every time a jogger passes by!

 3) amazing and varied scenery!
-OK so I happen to love shipping containers but there’s also tons of interesting concrete & wood, water for miles, the Bay Bridge and both the Oakland and San Francisco skylines!
+OK so I happen to love shipping containers.
+There is also interesting concrete & wood, water for miles and the Bay Bridge.
+You can see both the Oakland and San Francisco skylines!

 Unfortunately the day we were there, authorities decided to close the park without warning, presumably because it looked a bit stormy.
 Maybe there were swells, high waves or a weather warning in place.
 Don’t you just love the Bay Area weather?

-We couldn’t venture down the path that leads to the fishermen’s pier so contented ourselves with some lesser used areas of the park nearer the parking lot.
+We couldn’t venture down the path that leads to the fishermen’s pier so contented ourselves with other areas, closer to the parking lot.

 It was still super pretty and with these two the subjects of the pictures, is that even surprising?